Photography

 - Paint Shop Pro 2023

 I have been using FastStone for many years now.
 It’s a free lightweight yet surprisingly capable image browser and basic editor that is great for speed and simplicity, and it’s my default application for viewing images.
 When opening an image, you can choose how it’s displayed – either in full screen, windowed mode, or browser view.
 The browser view includes an explorer pane for navigation, a thumbnail pane for quick previews, and a larger preview area for detailed inspection.
 Metadata is displayed in a separate window.
-Sadly it does not handle video that well though.
+Zooming and panning are handled by the mouse alone – no modifier keys.
+It offers quick precise cropping and rotating, inititiated by keyboard shortcuts.
+Sadly (as of version 8.1) it does not handle video that well though.

 FastStone features I like: